appsandappsandapps/artistbrainz/README.md

 Multiple fragments observe the same StateFlow to update simultaneously.

-The articture can seemlessly be used by Jetpack Compose replacing the fragments for composables, and reusing the viewmodels and uistate.
+The architecture can seemlessly be used by Jetpack Compose replacing the fragments for composables, and reusing the viewmodels and uistate.

 Dependency injection